alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Conclusion

+Returning `IO<T>` changes the function from "perform an effect and return `T`" to "construct a suspended computation that can later produce `T`." `FlatMap` composes dependent suspended operations, `Sequence` or `Traverse` chooses how a batch is executed, and `Run()` marks the boundary where execution begins.

 Monadic composition delegates part of the control flow to the host type.
-With a pure callback, each invocation's result is still determined by its input.
-With an effectful callback, the host's invocation rule also controls an observable operation.
+With a pure function, each invocation's result is still determined by its input.
+With an effectful function, the host's invocation rule also controls an observable operation.

-Returning `IO<T>` changes the callback from "perform an effect and return `T`" to "construct a suspended computation that can later produce `T`." `FlatMap` composes dependent suspended operations, `Sequence` or `Traverse` chooses how a batch is executed, and `Run()` marks the boundary where execution begins.

 This does not make effects pure, safe to retry, or exactly once.
 It makes their construction, composition, and execution boundary explicit.